Akita

 Caring Guide

-Akitas are generally robust dogs with lifespans of 10-14 years, but like many large breeds, they have some health considerations that Australian owners should be aware of.
+Akitas are generally robust dogs with lifespans of 10-14 years, but like many large breeds, they have some health considerations Australian owners should know about.

-Bloat (gastric dilatation-volvulus) is a serious emergency condition that large, deep-chested dogs like Akitas can experience.
-Learn to recognise the signs: retching without vomiting, restlessness, drooling, and a distended stomach.
-This requires immediate veterinary attention.
-You can reduce the risk by feeding smaller, more frequent meals and avoiding exercise right before or after eating.
+Bloat (gastric dilatation-volvulus) is a life-threatening emergency that large, deep-chested dogs like Akitas can experience.
+Learn to recognise the signs: retching without vomiting, restlessness, and a swollen belly.
+You can reduce the risk by feeding smaller, more frequent meals and avoiding exercise right after eating.

-Australian owners should also be vigilant about tick prevention, especially in Queensland and coastal areas, as Akitas' thick coats can make spotting these dangerous parasites challenging.
+Australian owners should also be vigilant about tick prevention, especially in Queensland and coastal NSW.
+An Akita's thick coat can make spotting these dangerous parasites challenging, so a reliable preventative treatment is a must.

 Feeding an Akita properly is crucial for maintaining their health and preventing issues like hip dysplasia and bloat.
 These large, powerful dogs need a diet that supports their size while keeping them at a healthy weight.